GorgeGJ/MMM_Agent_AI/README.md

 ## 💬 Example Prompts to Try

 - What was the ROI of Facebook in March 2024?
-- Forecast sales if I spend $200K on Paid Search
+- Forecast sales if I spend $200K on Paid Search (not working...)
+- Assume a budget of $200,000 for Paid Search next quarter.
+What impact would this have on overall marketing performance?
 - How should I allocate budget to maximize sales?

 ---